 Practise, Practise, Practise

 Embrace every chance you get to use a new phrase you learned or just communicate with the locals in general.
-Do your best to make it clear that you don’t want to talk to them in English.
+Do whatever you can to make it clear that you don’t want to talk to them in English.

 Sure, it will take longer and the conversation will be a little dull, but even a little practice goes a long way.